Skip to Main Content

 Advertiser Disclosure

 The Upstart lending platform partners with more than 100 financial institutions to fund personal loans for borrowers.
-Upstart's AI-powered technology evaluates all applications to speed up the process and make fair decisions regarding a borrower's ability to repay a loan.
-That means you could qualify even if you have less-than-perfect credit.
+Upstart claims that its AI-powered technology speeds up the approval process and makes more equitable decisions regarding a borrower's ability to repay.
+Its minimum credit score requirement supports this assertion — through Credible, you can qualify with a FICO score as low as 620.

 icon